sim-kar/reactive-paint/README.md

 ## Usage
 ![Example screenshot](./img/reactive-paint-screenshot.png)

-* You can select which tool you want to draw with from the right-hand side: *freehand*, *line*, *rectangle* or *oval*.
+* You can select which tool you want to draw with from the left-hand side: *freehand*, *line*, *rectangle* or *oval*.
 * Use the cursor on the whiteboard to draw using the selected tool.
-* You can change the color and thickness from the right-hand side as well.
+* You can change the color and thickness from the left-hand side as well.
 * If the whiteboard is getting too cluttered, you can also press *clear* to remove everything on your own whiteboard.